twinfoundation/telemetry/packages/telemetry-models/docs/reference/classes/MultiTelemetryConnector.md

 • **value**: `number` \| `"inc"` \| `"dec"`

-The value for the update operation.
+The value for the add operation.

 • **customData?**

-The custom data for the update operation.
+The custom data for the add operation.

 • **requestContext?**: `IServiceRequestContext`